Swimming at the 2020 Summer Paralympics – Men's 100 metre backstroke S1

-The Men's 100 metre backstroke S1 event at the 2020 Paralympic Games took place on 25 August 2021, at the Tokyo Aquatics Centre.
+The Men's 100 metre backstroke S1 event at the 2020 Summer Paralympics took place on 25 August 2021 at the Tokyo Aquatics Centre.
+The event was contested by seven swimmers from seven nations.

+The S1 classification is designated for swimmers with the most severe physical impairments affecting their limbs and trunk function.
+Athletes in this class typically have limited propulsion and coordination in the water.

+Because only seven swimmers entered the event, no heats were required and a direct final was held.

 Final

 No heats were needed, as there were only seven swimmers.